infor-cloud/xtendm3/docs/documentation/api-specification/mi-api.md

 ## Features

-### Getting value from data container
+### mi.in
-mi.in containes In values for Transactions.
+This method allows to get value from data container and containes In values for Transactions.
 Contained values are already converted to the proper type.
 Takes string key as a parameter and returns value associeted with the key.

 Example 1: